pagopa/aks-microservice-chart-blueprint/README.md

 Original name (critical: true):        my-app
 Name with non-core (critical: false):  my-app-non-core
 ```
+> ### ⚠️ WARNING
+>

-**NB:** When migrating a deployment from critical to non-critical, you will need to remove the old resource, since the name change will not allow you to update _in-place_ the old deployment
+> When migrating a deployment from critical to non-critical, you will need to uninstall the old chart, since the name change will not allow you to update it _in-place_, and some resources may conflict or not be found.
+>
+> Same action has to be done when promoting a non-critical deployment to critical.

 #### Pod Scheduling Effects When `critical: false`